tkeithblack/flutter_twilio_voice/README.md

 Receiving incoming calls for Andorid requires special handling because incoming calls are triggered by FCM push notifications as Call Invites.
-Of course, other parts of the apps also need access to push notifications, for example messaging.
+Of course, other features in apps also need access to push notifications, for example messaging.
 In the Flutter world (at this time) most apps that need push notifiations are using a plugin called FirebaseMessaging (firebase_messaging).
 FirebaseMessaging listens to FCM push notifications which conlficts with FlutterTwilioVoice attempting to